 Research background

 Recently, there has been an alarming escalation in mental health disorders among adolescents, with annual incidence rates steadily increasing.
-The onset of the Coronavirus disease 2019 (COVID-19) pandemic has particularly seen a surge in cases of bipolar disorder (BD) among this demographic.
+The onset of the coronavirus disease 2019 (COVID-19) pandemic has particularly seen a surge in cases of bipolar disorder (BD) among this demographic.

 Research motivation